Hero (Enrique Iglesias song)

 "Hero" is a song by Spanish singer-songwriter Enrique Iglesias from his second English-language studio album Escape (2001).
 It was written by Iglesias, Paul Barry and Mark Taylor.
 Interscope Records released the song on 3 September 2001 to a positive critical and commercial reception.
-To the date the single has sold over 8 million copies worldwide, making it one of the best selling singles of all time.
+To the date the single has sold over eight million copies worldwide, making it one of the best selling singles of all time.

 After the 11 September attacks on the World Trade Center, which took place eight days after the single was released, "Hero" was one of the few songs chosen by radio DJs in New York City to be remixed with audio from police, firefighters, civilians at Ground Zero, and politicians commenting on the attacks.
-Iglesias was asked to sing the song live at America: A Tribute to Heroes.
-He had performed the song earlier at that year's Miss Venezuela, but due to the terrorist attacks the show was not aired on television.
+Iglesias was later asked to sing the song live at America: A Tribute to Heroes; he had performed the song earlier at that year's Miss Venezuela, but due to the terrorist attacks the show was not aired on television.

 The American television series Glee featured a version of the song as a mashup mixed with the Gipsy Kings' "Bamboléo".
 The release from the twelfth episode (called "The Spanish Teacher") in season 3 of the show is named "Bambolero/Hero".
 The main vocals were done by Chord Overstreet (playing the character Sam Evans).
-An Italian version of this song was covered by Micheal Castaldo, in his studio album Bergamot.
+British musician Lawrey recorded a synth-pop version of the song featuring Kate Hawken and Jory Griffin.

+On 4 December 2020, Latin boyband CNCO released a cover version of the song 20 years after the original.

 Background

 "Hero" has a meaning of love and assurance with a desire to be a hero for the love of a woman.
 Iglesias stated that his high school days were the inspiration for the song.
 During a 2013 radio interview with Ryan Seacrest, he stated, "I went back to when I was 17 in high school, and this might be cheesy, but I thought about what would be the song I want to slow dance to with my prom date.
 When I wrote it, it felt good and ...
 I thought I know there is something special in this song."

-"Hero" was first released on 3 September 2001, just eight days prior to the 11 September attacks on the World Trade Center.
 Due to the song's subject matter, it was one of the few songs chosen by radio DJs in New York City to be remixed with audio from police, firefighters, civilians at Ground Zero, and politicians commenting on the attacks.
 Iglesias was also asked to sing the song live at the America: A Tribute to Heroes benefit concert, which took place on 21 September.
 His performance was broadcast from a warehouse in New York alongside Bruce Springsteen, Bon Jovi, and Sheryl Crow.
 The location of the warehouse was kept secret in case of further attacks.
 It was Iglesias's first televised performance of the song.
 He had performed the song earlier at that year's Miss Venezuela, but due to the terrorist attacks the show was not aired on television.